 Scientists believe that the rise in allergies among children and adults is linked to the hygiene hypothesis.
 Also known as the biome depletion theory or the lost friend’s theory, the hygiene hypothesis states that we’re too clean for our own good.
 Many of us grew up and now live in a cleaner environment.
 There is improved public sanitation which has had obvious public health benefits.

 By the same token, as the theory goes, our immune system no longer gets as vigorous an education.
-Further, the increasing use of antibacterial soaps, hand sanitizers, and powerful germ killing cleaning products create a more “hygienic” environment.
-While much of this progress has reduced the burden of many communicable diseases, our immune systems are no longer challenge and as a result, we are more prone to environmental allergens.
+Further, the increasing use of antibacterial soaps, hand sanitizers, and powerful germ-killing cleaning products create a more “hygienic” environment.
+While much of this progress has reduced the burden of many communicable diseases, our immune systems are no longer challenged, and as a result, we are more prone to environmental allergens.
 The inappropriate use of antibiotics may also contribute.

 We’ve become so obsessed with eliminating bacteria that we’ve suppressed the body’s natural immune system.
 In 2014, Dr. Martin Blaser explored the hygiene hypothesis in great detail in his book Missing Microbes: How the Overuse of Antibiotics Is Fueling Our Modern Plagues.
-He pointed out that the immune systems of children and adults in Western societies are more susceptible to allergies and asthma than those of people who live in areas of the world that don’t take such drastic steps to rid their environments of bacteria.
+In an interview with Terry Gross on Fresh Air, he points out that the immune systems of children and adults in Western societies are more susceptible to allergies and asthma than those of people who live in areas of the world that don’t take such drastic steps to rid their environments of bacteria.

 Since the hygiene hypothesis is related to many overlapping societal issues, it’s a little hard to fix on your own.
 However, stopping the use of hand sanitizer and antibacterial soaps or cleaners is a great start.
 Plain old soap and water will take care of most germs, but keep in mind that catching the occasional bug will help make your body stronger overall.
 When you get sick, have faith in your body’s ability to fight off minor illnesses without the use of antibiotics.